biomed-AI/DeepECG/README.md

 ![](figures/Step1.2.png)

 The genotype data pre-processed by PLINK will be converted into an array, a binary file in “.npy” format by  numpy(1.19.2).
+The code is:

 ```
 python ./preprocess.py --rawdata ./data/npy_data/rawdata_path \ #input data (geneotype raw data)